Group-aware Parameter-efficient Updating for Content-Adaptive Neural Video Compression: Introduction

 \section{Introduction}

-Video compression, a cornerstone of multimedia computing, has been an essential technology for decades.
-This importance is driven by the need to efficiently store and transmit an ever-growing variety of video content.
+The importance of video compression techniques is driven by the need to efficiently store and transmit an ever-growing variety of video content.
 However, conventional video compression standards (\eg, H.266/VVC~\cite{bross2021overview}) rely on manually designed modules that may no longer suffice for contemporary requirements.
-In recent times, Neural Video Compression (NVC) techniques~\cite{li2023neural} that are optimized end-to-end with advanced neural modules have reached performance levels comparable to those of traditional codecs.
+In recent times, Neural Video Compression (NVC) techniques~\cite{li2023neural} that are optimized end-to-end with advanced neural modules have reached performance levels comparable to those of traditional codecs.\blfootnote{$^\dag$ Zhenghao Chen and Dong Xu are corresponding authors. \\ Email: zhenghao.chen@newcastle.edu.au, dongxu@hku.hk}

 Despite achieving significant success, there are still some limitations to NVC in practical coding applications.
-The primary challenge is generalization, as most existing NVC models struggle to perform adaptively across different sequential contents.
-This issue arises because most pre-trained NVC models are optimized for a specific expected rate-distortion (RD) cost within a certain domain (\eg, online video resource~\cite{xue2019video}), leading to a notable domain gap when applied to cases outside the training domain (\eg, medical volumetric images).
+The primary challenge is generalization, as most existing NVC models struggle to perform adaptively across different coding contents.
+This issue arises because most pre-trained NVC models are often optimized for a specific expected rate-distortion (RD) cost within a certain domain (\eg, online video resource~\cite{xue2019video}), leading to a notable domain gap when applied to cases outside the training domain (\eg, medical volumetric images).
 To mitigate the issue of such domain gaps, several content-adaptive methodologies~\cite{ pan2022content, yang2020improving, campos2019content, xu2023bit, zhao2021universal, gao2022flexible, van2021instance, jourairi2022improving, lam2020efficient, zou2021adaptation, tsubota2023universal, shen2023dec, wang2022neural} have been introduced in the field of neural image compression (NIC).
 Many approaches involve updating the parameters of the encoder neural modules (\ie, online-updating strategy) to generate quantized compressed features with improved rate-distortion values.
-This enhancement significantly improves compression performance in testing image scenarios.
+Such enhancement significantly boosts compression performance across various testing scenarios.